6 Alternatives to Nursing Homes

 The exact in-home services provided vary greatly.
 Some common types of in-home care include:

-- Personal home care: This care is provided by a health aide in order to improve the patient’s quality of life, including helping with custodial care, housekeeping, transportation and companionship care.
+• Personal home care: This care is provided by a health aide in order to improve the patient’s quality of life, including helping with custodial care, housekeeping, transportation, and companionship.

 Note: If you’re looking for alternative ways to pay for in-home services, there are some special programs such as PACE and HCBS waivers.
-Basically, these programs serve seniors by providing in-home care or reimbursement, as well as some community care services.
+These programs essentially serve seniors by providing in-home care or reimbursement, as well as some community care services.
 These programs are state-specific, so check your location for details.

 Care facilities